-The gastric sleeve success rate is usually measured in terms of weight loss.
-Patients who eat right and exercise can lose up to 70% of their excess weight in the first year.
-The success rate improves for patients who follow the right diet and regularly exercise.
+Unsurprisingly, the “success” of your gastric sleeve surgery is usually measured in terms of weight loss.
+After surgery, if you eat right and exercise, you will lose up to 70% of your excess weight in the first year.

 TABLE OF CONTENTS

-Up to 70% of excess weight win 1 year
+- You will lose ~ 70% of your excess weight within 1 year

 The fastest period of weight loss is within the first three months.
 On average, patients will: